 Newton was born in Dallas, grew up in Miami, and graduated from the University of Florida with degrees in English and law.
 She has lived in New York City since 1999.

 In May 2002, she started blogging, with the aim of finding others who were passionate about books, culture, and politics, and to write about her life and family.
 Within a few years, her site had been praised, criticized, and quoted in the New York Times Book Review, Forbes, New York Magazine, the Washington Post, the New York Times, the Guardian, the Telegraph, the Wall Street Journal, Poets & Writers, and the New Yorker, among many others.
 Newton blogs less frequently nowadays but sends her Ancestor Trouble newsletter every month (or so).
 You can also follow her on Twitter, Instagram, and Medium.
 She maintains a Facebook page.
 All opinions shared on this site, and in those venues, are her own.
 (Her Twitter account, where she at one time had more than 200,000 followers, is now dormant.)

 Her agent is Julie Barer of The Book Group.
 Maud is a nickname.
 Her pronouns are she/her.
 She is married to the artist Maximus Clarke and has a stepdaughter, two dogs, and three cats.
-She lives on Lenape land in New York City.
+She acknowledges that she lives on the land of the Lenape people.